berhir/FoxySharp/README.md

 ### FoxySharp.Samples.Client
 Console application that uses the sample client from the FoxySharp library to read, update and create customers.

-Required settings in the appsettings.config:
+Required settings in the appsettings.json:
 ```json
 {
   "FoxyCart": {